 Seaweed Culture – An Adaptation cum Mitigation Response to Climate Change in India

-5 mins read
+3 mins read

-Updated 2 weeks ago
+Updated 1 year ago

 Image Description

-In 2019, the Centre published the Revised Draft Mariculture Policy, to enable sustainable development of mariculture in India in order to reach its potential of 4 to 8 million tonnes from its current levels of 0.01 million tonnes and seeks to promote farming of seaweeds for extraction.
+sustainable development of mariculture in India in order to reach its potential of 4 to 8 million tonnes from its current levels of 0.01 million tonnes and seeks to promote farming of seaweeds for extraction.
 It also recognizes the role of seaweed culture in ensuring nutritional security and improving the livelihood of coastal communities.
 Recently, National Fisheries Policy, 2020 also recognizes mariculture as an alternate livelihood option, reducing the stress on fisheries, and envisages the expansion of seaweed culture.
-Why is this relevant in Climate Change</div><div class=glossaryItemBody>&lt;span style=&quot;font-weight: 400;&quot;&gt;Climate Change refers to a statistically significant variation in either the mean state of the climate or in its variability, persisting for an extended period (typically decades or longer).
-Climate Change may be due to natural internal processes or external factors such as persistent changes to the atmosphere or changes in land use. &lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Article 1 of the the &lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;United Nations Framework Convention on Climate Change (UNFCCC)&lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt; defines &quot;Climate Change&quot; as: &quot;a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.”&lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;The UNFCCC thus makes a distinction between &quot;Climate Change&quot; attributable to human activities altering the atmospheric composition, and &quot;climate variability&quot; attributable to natural causes.&lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Source: &lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;WMO&lt;/span&gt;</div>" data-gt-translate-attributes="[{"attribute":"data-cmtooltip", "format":"html"}]">Climate Change?
-A Special Report of the Intergovernmental Panel on Climate Change</div><div class=glossaryItemBody>&lt;span style=&quot;font-weight: 400;&quot;&gt;Climate Change refers to a statistically significant variation in either the mean state of the climate or in its variability, persisting for an extended period (typically decades or longer).
-Climate Change may be due to natural internal processes or external factors such as persistent changes to the atmosphere or changes in land use. &lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Article 1 of the the &lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;United Nations Framework Convention on Climate Change (UNFCCC)&lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt; defines &quot;Climate Change&quot; as: &quot;a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.”&lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;The UNFCCC thus makes a distinction between &quot;Climate Change&quot; attributable to human activities altering the atmospheric composition, and &quot;climate variability&quot; attributable to natural causes.&lt;/span&gt;&lt;br /&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;Source: &lt;/span&gt;&lt;span style=&quot;font-weight: 400;&quot;&gt;WMO&lt;/span&gt;</div>" data-gt-translate-attributes="[{"attribute":"data-cmtooltip", "format":"html"}]">Climate Change (2019) suggests to promote further research attention on seaweed aquaculture, considering its increased potential to achieve negative carbon emissions.
+Why is this relevant in Climate Change?
+A Special Report of the Intergovernmental Panel on Climate Change (2019) suggests to promote further research attention on seaweed aquaculture, considering its increased potential to achieve negative carbon emissions.
 Recently, a study led by Indian Council of Agricultural Research-Central Marine Fisheries Institute (ICAR-CMFRI), has concluded that seaweeds play a role in combating higher levels of CO2 and therefore can be effective in mitigating effects of ocean acidification.
 India has an approximate record of 865 species of seaweeds along its coasts, with the highest diversity and abundance in coasts of Tamil Nadu and Gujarat.

 Along the Gulf of Mannar (Coromandel Coast), the commercial cultivation of seaweed through the collaboration of Central Salt Marine Chemical Research Institute and Central Marine Fisheries Research Institute has not just given an alternate livelihood option, but has also empowered women resulting in burgeoning number of women led self-help groups.
 Another study based in Ramanathapuram and Mandapam areas of Tamil Nadu, found that a substantial portion of seaweed farming families were women-led which further motivated others to engage in seaweed farming, thereby emerging as a sustainable livelihood option with a potential to relieve pressure on fisheries.
 Similar effects of seaweed farming on women empowerment and positive environmental impacts in countries like Philippines, Tanzania and Indonesia has also been highlighted by the Food and Agricultural Organization while assessing its technical and economic importance.
 Further, with an increasing demand, cultivation of seaweed is thus seen as a potential area for revenue development for coastal communities in developing nations